initbiz/initbiz.github.io/cumuluscore/index.md

 ### Backend user / Admin

 Backend users / admins are developers or application owners.
-By design backend users have access to application panel and features like registered users, their subscriptions, invoices, stats and so on.
+By design backend users have access to application panel and places like: registered users, their subscriptions, invoices, usage stats and so on.

 ### Cluster

 Clusters are groups of users who share some data between them and can be described as one entity.
 The most common example is the company but it also applies to offices, office branches, classes in school, schools, etc.

+> You can understand clusters as tenants in multi-tenant architecture but remember that, in Cumulus, a user can have access to more than one cluster.

 **Clusters are not `usergroup`s from `RainLab.User` plugin (like `guest`, `registered` and so on)**